hayemaxi/amazon-q-developer-cli/rfcs/0000-fine-tool-permissions.md

 ## Viewing Current Permissions

 Users can see which tools are trusted (never prompt), untrusted (always prompt), or which tools have granular permission rules.
-This view displays the default permissions for tools if they are not changed.
+This view displays the default permissions for tools (if they are not changed), which includes what commands and operations are considered "readonly" by `execute_bash` and `use_aws`.
 Tools from MCP are also listed here, however they are marked as `Trusted`/`Untrusted` only.

 ```
 > /tools

 Current tools and permissions:
-  fs_read
+  fs_read:
     Trusted Paths
       ./*
       /users/me/documents/*